grantila/json-cst/README.md

 # json-cst

 This package parses a JSON into CST (Concrete Syntax Tree), similar to an AST but more low-level and with ties to the lexer tokens.
 It uses `json-lexer` to parse the file into tokens.
-The speed is practically the same as `json-to-ast` (it's ~10% faster than `json-to-ast`), but it's far smaller (even including `json-lexer`).
+The speed is practically the same as [`json-to-ast`](https://www.npmjs.com/package/json-to-ast) (it's ~10% faster than `json-to-ast`), but it's far smaller (even including `json-lexer`).
+Pure package is 7x smaller, bundling it makes it 6x smaller according to bundlephobia ([json-to-ast](https://bundlephobia.com/package/json-to-ast@2.1.0) vs [json-cst](https://bundlephobia.com/package/json-cst@1.0.0)).

+It comes with TypeScript typings.

 # Install